 Natural Alternatives To Benadryl For Anxiety

-… your vet will often suggest Benadryl for your dog.
+… … your vet will often suggest Benadryl for your dog.
 Because of its sedative effects, it can help calm your dog.
+Instead, consider one of the many natural solutions for anxiety.
+There are many options … including herbs

 Ginger, peppermint or fennel are all good herbs for nausea.
 You can make a tea from one or more of these herbs.
 Let it cool, and give some to your dog about 30-60 minutes before getting in the car.
 Give 1 Tbsp per 20 lbs of body weight.